idaholab/moose/docs/content/utilities/development/atomio.md

 ## Important commands

-!image docs/media/atom_fuzzyfinder.png width=300px padding-left=20px float=right caption=Opening new files with the fuzzy search (Cmd-T)
+!media docs/media/atom_fuzzyfinder.png width=300px padding-left=20px float=right caption=Opening new files with the fuzzy search (Cmd-T)

 * **Cmd-Shift-P** opens the command palette.
 Every available Atom command can be accessed by typing a few letters here.
 The dropdown list shows the keyboard shortcuts.
 * **Cmd-T** opens a file anywhere in the current project tree (i.e. below the directory in which you issued the `atom .` command.
 No need to know the precise path or even the precise spelling of the filename!